yunus-decathlon/t2v-transformers-models/README.md

 From [here](https://github.com/weaviate/t2v-transformers-models), with added support for Apple Silicon (MPS).
+I rebased and fixed the existing MPS branch to work with the latest version of the module.
 Inference is at least one order of magnitude faster with MPS.

 To run locally: